hovel/pybbm/docs/settings.rst

 .........................

 Related name from profile's OneToOne relationship to User model.
-If profile model is User model itselt then set it to `None`
+If profile model is User model itself then set it to `None`

 For more information see :doc:`how to use custom user model with pybbm</customuser>`